karamalqinneh/my-notes/README.md

 9. You shouldn't follow the latest technologies blindely there must always be a why for your usage and you should always reduce you dependency on them.

-10. Self development should be a lifestyle, be open to all new technolgies and don't stop at one point there is always more.
+10. **Self development should be a lifestyle**, be open to all new technolgies and don't stop at one point there is always more.